Introduction

 Why HAL?
 The Vision

 Why HAL?
-It kicked off with a restless itch.
-Years of wrestling with technical docs—digging through dense PDFs and sprawling manuals—left me hungry for something sharper, something that didn’t make me feel like a scavenger.
+It started with a restless itch.
+Years of wrestling with technical docs (dense PDFs, sprawling manuals) left me hungry for something sharper.
+Something that did not make me feel like I was scavenging for answers.

-I’d already built Complect, a toy compiler in Node.js, to crack open the black box of code transformation (check that story here).
-But HAL’s different—I wanted an AI that doesn’t just chew on code but swallows whole libraries of knowledge: compilers, algorithms, systems design.
+I'd already built Complect, a toy compiler in Node.js, to crack open the black box of code transformation (check that story Compiler Article, and the follow-up on the LLVM backend Compiler Followup Article).
+But HAL is different.
+I wanted an AI that doesn't just chew on code but swallows whole libraries of knowledge: compilers, algorithms, systems design.
 Picture a trusted co-conspirator handing me answers on a platter.

-HAL’s mission is bold yet clean-cut: fast, personalized tech insights from a towering stack of documents, dialed into my style and needs.
-It’s about streaming precise responses quicker than I can flip to a table of contents—gorged on gigabytes of tech lore and ready to roll.
+HAL's mission is straightforward: fast, personalized tech insights from a large stack of documents, dialed into my style and needs.
+I wanted precise responses quicker than I can flip to a table of contents.

-Speed’s just the start.
-HAL’s built to feel alive—a companion that picks up my quirks (like “butter” as my go-to slang) and slices through the noise.
-This isn’t some lifeless search bar; it’s an AI with a pulse, here to tame the chaos of info overload and level up my coding grind.
+Speed is only part of it.
+HAL is built to feel present: a companion that picks up my quirks (like "butter" as my go-to slang) and cuts through the noise.
+It is not a lifeless search bar.
+It is an AI with some personality, here to tame the chaos of information overload and level up my coding workflow.

 Tech Choices: The Stack

-HAL’s built on a stack that’s all about power, speed, and a touch of retro flair.
-I didn’t just throw tools together—this is a calculated lineup to tackle mountains of tech docs and stream answers like a pro.
-Let’s break it down, layer by layer, and see why each piece clicked into place.
+HAL is built on a stack that balances power, speed, and a touch of retro flair.
+These are not random choices.
+Each piece was picked to tackle mountains of tech docs and stream answers fast.
+Let me break it down, layer by layer.

 Python: The Glue